 Later that night, we rejoin the film to find that Axel did talk to Saïx, and that their conversation has somehow devolved into a fight.
 It seems Saïx warned Axel not to ask about Xion at some earlier point, but Axel is now refusing to back down.
 Saïx refuses to answer, citing Axel’s refusing to answer him earlier when Saïx grilled him about Xion’s actions (or at least, that’s how I read it).
 He leaves the conversation saying: “What is it you two see in that thing [Xion]?
 Just look at it.”

 Your big prize for this mission is the linked Dodge Roll panel, allowing Dodge Roll to finally be upgraded.
-Like I was saying about Aerial Dodge earlier in the post, besides the Lv+ link panels you’ve already earned, some abilities can have other, more specialized upgrades that come at the cost of the flat upgrade.
-I’m fond of Auto-Dodge, an ability that will cause you to dodge if you’re on the ground and just on the cusp of an attack, which isn’t nearly as disruptive as it sounds.
+Dodge Roll has some Lv+ panels, but like Aerial Dodge you could also equip some specialized upgrades.
+I’m fond of Auto-Dodge, an ability that will cause you to dodge if you’re on the ground and just on the cusp of an attack, which isn’t nearly as disruptive as it sounds somehow.
 Mix that with a single Lv+ tile and you’ve got a pretty handy manoeuvre!

 Later that night, we see Roxas has picked up the tradition of leaving Xion a shell every day, as she now has two.

 This retrospective’s screenshots come from RickyC’s longplay of the DS version of Kingdom Hearts 358/2 Days at World of Longplays (YouTube), and from Brian0451’s recording of the 1.5HD cinematics of Kingdom Hearts 358/2 Days at World of Longplays (YouTube).